Joining the Moray Council as a Social Care Assistant

 This could be because they are getting older, have a disability, long term health condition or had a sudden change in their wellbeing such as a fall.

-If you’re looking to start work for the first time, return to work after a break or change careers, then becoming a Social Care Assistant could be for you.
+If you’re looking to start work for the first time, return to work after a break or change careers, then becoming a SCA could be for you.
 It’s a worthwhile and rewarding job that offers close contact with people and lots of variety.

-Here’s what you need to know about a career in Social Care as a Social Care Assistant.
+Here’s what you need to know about a career in Social Care as a SCA.

 You will have a list of service users to go and visit in their own homes.
 It could be the same ones every day or different ones depending on the day.

-Every person will be different and some will need more help than others.
-Each will have their own individual support plan setting out the goals Social Care Assistants should be working to help them achieve.
+Every person will be different, and some will need more help than others.
+Each will have their own individual support plan setting out the goals SCA should be working to help them achieve.

 You will be encouraging and assisting the service users with things like getting in and out of bed, washing, dressing, dental care and continence care.